dadu99/app_laravel8/README.md

 In the creation of this application, an authentication was used with the help of Laravel Breeze.

+This application has 2 main pages:
-This application is designed to manage all users as an admin.
+First page is designed to manage all users as an admin.
 A user is of 3 types, it can be editor, author or admin.
 An admin has full roles, can create new users, edit and delete users.
 Also, the administrator can check the mail of a user or send him a notification to check the mail.
 For now, a user can only see his profile
+Second page is designed to manage book categories and also was implemented all CRUD operations

 ## Other useful links: